pinellolab/dictys/README.rst

   1. To run pytorch on **CPU**, run ``dictys_helper makefile_update.py path/to/config.mk '{"DEVICE": "cpu"}'`` to configure to CPU mode.
 See `Tutorials`_ to find the right place to run this command.
   2. To run pytorch on **GPU**, reinstall Dictys with the correct options to enable GPU support at `Installation`_.

+* **How do I use a large motif database where each motif can map to multiple TFs, such as from SCENIC+?**

+  You need to first convert the motif database into a ``.motif`` file in `HOMER format <http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html>`_.
+Each motif should be named as ``TFNAME_unique-suffix`` where TFNAME should match the gene name in your dataset including capitalization.
+For multi-TF motifs, merge them as ``TFNAME1,TFNAME2,TFNAME3_unique-suffix`` for best speed, instead of duplicating them under each TF.
+See ``motifs.motif`` in tutorial inputs to understand file format. **Important**: the `log odds detection threshold <http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html>`_ column needs to be filled properly.

 * **How do I save figures from jupyter notebooks onto the disk?**